AdamTovatt/mineru-sharp/README.md

 Don't forget to also install some way of hosting the [MinerU](https://github.com/opendatalab/MinerU) API.

 The [official page](https://github.com/opendatalab/MinerU) has instructions.
 You can also use [`MinerUHost`](https://github.com/AdamTovatt/mineru-host) which automates both setup and process management for the underlying Mineru Python service.
-It is available as a [NuGET package](https://www.nuget.org/packages/MinerUHost) and as a prebuilt standalone application through [GitHub Releases](https://github.com/AdamTovatt/mineru-host/releases).
+It is available as a [NuGet package](https://www.nuget.org/packages/MinerUHost) and as a prebuilt standalone application through [GitHub Releases](https://github.com/AdamTovatt/mineru-host/releases).

 ## Usage